linode/docs/docs/guides/databases/mysql/securely-store-mysql-credentials/index.md

 ## Remove Stored Credentials

-If you no want your system user to be able to access the database, it's recommended that you delete any stored credentials.
+If you don't want your system user to be able to access the database, it's recommended that you delete any stored credentials.
 In addition to being able to remove the entire login path, you can also remove an individual option if needed.

 To remove the entire login path, run the following command.
 Replace *[name]* with the name of your login path.